Ernst Kaltenbrunner: World War II

 Like many of the ideological fanatics in the regime, Kaltenbrunner was a committed antisemite.
 According to former SS-Sturmbannführer Hans Georg Mayer, Kaltenbrunner was present at a December 1940 meeting among Adolf Hitler, Joseph Goebbels, Himmler and Heydrich where it was decided to gas all Jews incapable of heavy physical work.
 Under Kaltenbrunner's command, the genocide of Jews picked up pace as "the process of extermination was to be expedited and the concentration of the Jews in the Reich itself and the occupied countries were to be liquidated as soon as possible."
 Kaltenbrunner stayed constantly informed over the status of concentration-camp activities, receiving periodic reports at his office in the RSHA.

 To combat homosexuality across the greater Reich, Kaltenbrunner pushed the Ministry of justice in July 1943 for an edict mandating compulsory castration for anyone found guilty of this offence.
 While this was rejected, he still took steps to get the army to review some 6,000 cases to prosecute homosexuals.

 During the summer of 1943, Kaltenbrunner conducted his second inspection of the Mauthausen-Gusen concentration camp.
-While he was there, 15 prisoners were selected to demonstrate for Kaltenbrunner three methods of killing: by a gunshot to the neck, hanging, and gassing.
-After the killings were performed, Kaltenbrunner inspected the crematorium and later the quarry.
+International Military Tribunal evidence reports that on this occasion 15 prisoners were selected by the detention chief, Unterscharführer Winkler, to demonstrate for Kaltenbrunner three methods of killing: by a gunshot to the neck, hanging, and gassing; after the executions had been carried out, Kaltenbrunner visited the crematorium and later the quarry.
+(Note: According to the IMT documents, ...about 15 prisoners under detention were selected by the detention chief, Unterscharführer Winkler, in order to show Dr. Kaltenbrunner three ways of extermination: by a shot in the neck, hanging, and gassing...Dr.
+Kaltenbrunner went to the crematorium after the execution and later he went into the quarry.)
 In October 1943, he told Herbert Kappler, the head of German police and security services in Rome, that the "eradication of the Jews in Italy" was of "special interest" for "general security".
 Four days later, Kappler's SS and police units began rounding up and deporting Jews by train to Auschwitz concentration camp.